 Teaching math to your children is as easy as 1+1=2.
 Go beyond pencil and paper to make math a learning experience that's fun for you and your kids.
-These simple strategies to teach your kids math will quickly turn them into mini mathematicians.
+These quick and easy strategies help you teach your kids math and will turn them into mini mathematicians.

 1. Start With Counting